alexpeattie/letsencrypt-fromscratch/README.md

 <br>

 ## Changelog

+#### Version 2.0 - May 12 2020
+* Big update, rewrite the guide and client to conform to the new [V2 API](https://acme-v02.api.letsencrypt.org/)/[RFC 8555](https://tools.ietf.org/html/rfc8555)
+* Add support for wildcard certificates in the client and guide
+* Upgrade to Ruby 2.7
+* Migrate away from the legacy DNSimple API/gem
+* Add more detail on certificate revocation (including reason codes), and EC curves
+* Lots of other info updated, e.g. rate limit changes, LE root certificate becoming trusted

 #### Version 1.2 - Aug 7 2017
 * Add Appendix 7 explaining how to use EC client keys